Does “sustainable” have to mean “costly”?May 13, 2021

 - 25% of skips that leave site during the construction phase are filled with disposable packaging, including cardboard, timber and plastic

-Aluminium guttering is a practical alternative to plastic.
-Properly maintained, it could give a functional life of up to 60 years and at the end of that long and useful life it is fully recycled.
+Properly maintained, aluminium guttering could give a functional life of up to 60 years, and at the end of that long and useful life, it is fully recycled.

-As one of the most widely available elements in the world aluminium is the perfect material for today’s circular economy: it can be easily and efficiently 100% recycled over and over once it reaches the end of its useful life with no loss of properties.
+As one of the most widely available elements in the world, aluminium is the perfect material for today’s circular economy: it can be easily and efficiently 100% recycled over and over once it reaches the end of its useful life with no loss of properties.

-If you are looking to achieve a reduced carbon impact on capital works and reactive maintenance programs, changing from plastic guttering to aluminium, provides a quick win for the planet.
+If you are looking to achieve a reduced carbon impact on capital works and reactive maintenance programs, changing from plastic guttering to aluminium provides a quick win for the planet.